Sbornik Sotsial-Demokrata

 Sbornik Sotsial-Demokrata (Social-Democratic Review) was a Russian publication.
 It was published under Lenin's direct supervision by the editorial board of Sotsial-Demokrat, the central organ of the Russian Social Democratic Labour Party (Bolsheviks).
-However, only two issues appeared, one in October 1916 and another in December the same year.
+However, only two issues appeared, one in October 1916 and another in December of the same year.
 The first issue contained an article by Karl Radek on the national question, and a reply from Lenin.
 The third issue was never published due to lack of funds.